 Dimensional metrology calibration services verify that length, angle, form and surface-measuring instruments — gauge blocks, micrometers, calipers, dial and height gauges, coordinate measuring machines (CMMs), torque tools and optical comparators — measure within their stated tolerance, against reference standards traceable to national or international measurement standards.
 In Singapore, this work is carried out either on-site or at an accredited laboratory, with the strongest evidence coming from a SAC-SINGLAS accredited certificate issued under ISO/IEC 17025.

-For manufacturing, precision engineering, aerospace, automotive, electronics assembly and toolroom operations, dimensional accuracy is not a nice-to-have — it is the difference between parts that fit and parts that fail incoming inspection or field service.
-This guide covers what dimensional calibration involves, which instruments need it, how the process works, what the underlying metrology actually measures, and what to look for in a calibration partner.
+For manufacturing, precision engineering, aerospace, automotive, electronics assembly and toolroom operations, dimensional accuracy is the difference between parts that fit and parts that fail incoming inspection or field service.

 What counts as "dimensional" metrology?

-Dimensional metrology is the branch of measurement science concerned with geometric quantities — length, diameter, angle, flatness, roundness, surface finish and position.
-It sits alongside (but is distinct from) electrical, temperature, pressure and humidity calibration disciplines.
+Dimensional metrology covers geometric quantities — length, diameter, angle, flatness, roundness, surface finish and position — distinct from electrical, temperature, pressure and humidity calibration.
 Typical instruments and gauges in scope include:

 - Vernier and digital calipers